JackieDo/Laravel-Log-Reader/README.md

 # Description

-Laravel Log Reader is an easy log reader and management tool for Laravel 4.2.
+Laravel Log Reader is an easy log reader and management tool for Laravel.
 You're able to view, manage, and modify log entries with ease.
 Using Laravel Log Reader is almost exactly like using any Eloquent model.

 # Overview